vespa-engine/documentation/en/tutorials/models-hot-swap.md

 In our example with three models, each document has 6 instances at any given moment - 3 different models * 2 sets.
 Most of the news article data is model agnostic, hence a single instance of that data can be used by all models.
 Further, the events used to create the prediction models (tuples like `<user ID, news ID, date, fully_read>`) come from a different source than the news article data, hence processing and feeding them separately is advantageous.

-In order to have all document instances share the model-agnostic data, we use Vespa's parent-child relations, also described in [part 7](news-7-recommendation-with-parent-child.html) of this series.
+In order to have all document instances share the model-agnostic data, we use Vespa's parent-child relations, also described in [part 7](news-7-recommendation-with-parent-child.html) in the series.
 Namely, we extract model-related fields into a new schema called `news_model`, leave all other fields in `news`, and add a reference from the model docs to the shared docs.
 This reference allows us to import fields from the parent (shared) doc to the child (model) doc, making them searchable and retrievable as if they were part of the model doc.
 The `news_model` schema should look as follows:

 ```
 schema news_model {